-This Information Circular and Proxy Statement (the "Information Circular") is furnished in connection with the solicitation of proxies by the management ("Management") of CES Energy Solutions Corp., including, where context requires, its predecessors and subsidiaries (the "Corporation" or "CES") for use at the Annual General Meeting of the holders (the "Shareholders") of common shares of the Corporation (the "Common Shares") to be held on June 14, 2018 at 9:00 a.m.
-(Calgary time) in the main floor conference room of 715 - 5th Avenue S.W.
-Calgary, Alberta (together with all adjournments and postponements thereof, the "Meeting"), for the purposes set forth in the accompanying Notice of Annual General Meeting of Shareholders (the "Notice of Meeting") accompanying this Information Circular.
-Information contained in this Information Circular is given as at May 1, 2018 unless otherwise stated.
+This Information Circular and Proxy Statement (the "Information Circular") is furnished in connection with the solicitation of proxies by the management ("Management") of CES Energy Solutions Corp., including, where context requires, its predecessors and subsidiaries (the "Corporation" or "CES") for use at the Annual General and Special Meeting of the holders (the "Shareholders") of common shares of the Corporation (the "Common Shares") to be held on June 10, 2019 at 9:00 a.m.
+(Calgary time) in the Grand Lecture Theatre of The Metropolitan Centre at $333 - 4^{th}$ Avenue SW, Calgary, Alberta (together with all adjournments and postponements thereof, the "Meeting"), for the purposes set forth in the accompanying Notice of Annual General and Special Meeting of Shareholders (the "Notice of Meeting") accompanying this Information Circular.
+Information contained in this Information Circular is given as at April 29, 2019 unless otherwise stated.